 Does the community

 technology means people are living longer (29).

 Lack of community

-A smaller work force to draw on
+A smaller work force to

 Higher cost for goods and services

 Becomes dependent on the organisation in providing for the needs of